Mmorgan-ML/Phase-Slip-Sampler/README.md

 Phase-Slip is significantly more complex than standard sampling.
 For every token generated, the architecture performs a dual-path forward pass:

+1. **Automatic Head Calibration:** Before sampling begins, a scanning utility profiles attention heads to identify those correlated with semantic exploration (“creative” heads) versus those responsible for syntax, logic, and factual integrity (“structural” heads).
+Only the creative heads are marked as eligible for perturbation; structural heads are explicitly excluded.
-1.  **The Phantom Fork:** The sampler creates a copy of the Key-Value Cache.
+2.  **The Phantom Fork:** The sampler creates a copy of the Key-Value Cache.
-2.  **Orthonormal Rotation:** Instead of adding destructive Gaussian noise (which breaks the manifold), the sampler applies a geometric rotation to the Value vectors in specific attention heads.
+3.  **Orthonormal Rotation:** Instead of adding destructive Gaussian noise (which breaks the manifold), the sampler applies a geometric rotation to the Value vectors in specific attention heads.
 This preserves the *magnitude* of the signal (the confidence) while shifting its *direction* (the semantic nuance).
-3.  **The Phantom Pass:** The model performs a forward pass using this perturbed memory to generate a set of "Creative Logits."
+4.  **The Phantom Pass:** The model performs a forward pass using this perturbed memory to generate a set of "Creative Logits."
-4.  **The Anchor (Logit Fusion):** These creative logits are mathematically fused with the "Clean Logits" (from the unperturbed memory) using a dynamic alpha gate.
+5.  **The Anchor (Logit Fusion):** These creative logits are mathematically fused with the "Clean Logits" (from the unperturbed memory) using a dynamic alpha gate.
     *   *If the model is confident (Low Entropy),* the Clean Anchor dominates.
     *   *If the model is uncertain (High Entropy),* the Muse (Phantom) is allowed to steer.
-5.  **Ephemeral Plasticity:** Once the token is chosen, the perturbed memory is discarded.
+6.  **Ephemeral Plasticity:** Once the token is chosen, the perturbed memory is discarded.
 The model "remembers" saying the creative word, but "forgets" the neurological state that caused it.
 This prevents errors from cascading.

 ## Empirical Evidence